Defunct Fan Sites

 Fans can see an archived version of Jonathan Michael Hawkins' site.

 jhodges.org (2004 - 2007) -- Jonathan Hodges began his blog in summer 2004 and provided commentary and analysis of several topics, including NU sports.
 His site went offline in spring 2007.
-Jonathan's NU football commentary can now be read on HailToPurple.com.
+From 2007 until 2012 Jonathan continued his commentary directly on HailToPurple.com.

 Fans can see a partial archive of jhodges.org on the Wayback Machine.